vikasvinay/counting-cars-using-python/README.md

 # silver-succotash
-To controll a four lane junction using Digital Imagr processing
+To controll traffic on four lane junction using Digital Imagr processing